chrisly42/mc68000-asm-plugin/README.md

 ## Known issues

-- No referencing of macro invocations and macro definitions.
-- `Find Usages` always shows _"Unclassified"_ though it shouldn't.
+- `Find Usages` always shows _"Unclassified"_ though it shouldn't (?)
-- Macro definitions may cause syntax errors when using backslash arguments.
 - Macro invocations are not yet evaluated, thus no referencing to symbols defined via macros (e.g. `STRUCT`).
 - No support for includes.
 Scoping is for global symbols and labels is currently the whole project.
 - No support for register replacement (e.g. registers replaced by `EQUR` or `EQURL` will cause syntax errors)
-- While the Lexer supports the -spaces option (where a space introduces a comment), this cannot be configured yet.
+- While the Lexer supports the -spaces option (where a space introduces a comment), this cannot be configured yet (default is off).
 - No support for other processor instructions, FPU or 68020+ address modes.
 - No semantic checking for allowed address modes or data widths yet.
 - Unit Test coverage is not as good as it could be (ahem).
 - Missing but planned features:
-    - Macro definition and evaluation on invocation
+    - Macro evaluation on invocation
     - Folding
         - Semantic inspections
         - Quick fixes
         - Formatter + Code Style Settings
     - Register use analysis (but this only makes sense after macro evaluation)
+    - Cycle counting

 ## Recommendations